johnhainline/sclr/README.md

    - Mac: `brew cask install docker`
 1. Run docker.
 1. Build our base docker image:
-   - `docker build -t local/openjdk-jre-8-bash:latest - < src/main/resources/docker/Dockerfile-openjdk-jre-8-bash`
+   - `cd src/main/resources/docker/; docker build -t local/openjdk-custom:latest .; cd ../../../../;`
-   - This builds the docker image referenced in our build.sbt as `"local/openjdk-jre-8-bash"`.
+   - This builds the docker image referenced in our build.sbt as `"local/openjdk-custom"`.
 1. Create a secret in `kubectl` for our MySQL password.
    - `kubectl create secret generic mysql-password --from-literal=password=MYSQL_PASSWORD`
 1. `kubectl` can point to the cloud, or to a local minikube instance.